lichkitsch/campaigns/rules.md

 | **S** | `6d20` |

 ## Treasure and Money
 Not all objects provide a bonus or damage dice for the character to use; some things are just valuable.
 Treasure and money carry value and can be used for bribes, information, and transportation as well as purchasing equipment and items, or even paying a trainer (to gain a new ability).
 Abilities, equipment, and items carry value based on their rank and can be purchased from vendors or merchants with either currency or other items of equal value.
-You might also find valuables during your adventure, hidden away in chests or plundered from defeated enemies.
-Roll on the table below for value based on rank:
+Players might also find valuables during their adventure, hidden away in chests or plundered from defeated enemies.

 | Rank | Value |
 |:---:|:---:|